-Continuation in the program requires the successful completion of at least \star 18 in the previous Fall/Winter with a GPA of 2.3 (a program for less than \star 18 may be approved by the Department.
+Continuation in the program requires the successful completion of at least ★18 in each preceding Fall/Winter with a GPA of 2.3 (a program for less than ★18 may be approved by the Department and the Faculty of Science.
 Students are to contact the Department prior to September 1) and a GPA of at least 2.3 on all CMPUT, MATH and STAT courses taken in that Fall/Winter.

-Graduation requires a GPA of at least 2.3 on the last ★90 credited to the degree and at least 2.3 on all CMPUT, MATH and STAT courses credited to the degree.
+Graduation requires a GPA of at least 2.3 on the last \star 90 credited to the degree and at least 2.3 on all CMPUT, MATH and STAT courses credited to the degree.

-Specialization students must complete a minimum of $\star 21$ in CMPUT courses at the 300- or 400-level offered at the University of Alberta.
+Specialization students must complete a minimum of ± 21 in CMPUT courses at the 300- or 400-level offered at the University of Alberta.